rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 Ok, so why didn't we see two jQuerys when we included `chosen-js`?

-It's best described by [this issue on the chosen-js GitHub repository](https://github.com/harvesthq/chosen/issues/2215)

-> Chosen only works with browser globals

-The Chosen jQuery plugin is relatively older plugin doesn't employ a module loader pattern, so importing `chosen-js` does not have the side effect of importing `jQuery`.
+Turns out, the Chosen jQuery plugin only works with browser globals, as described by [this issue on the chosen-js GitHub repository](https://github.com/harvesthq/chosen/issues/2215).
+It doesn't use a module loader pattern, so if we hadn't exported `jQuery` to global scope in the first place, it wouldn't have worked at all.

-To finally explain this particular issue: `jQuery` is imported by `vendor.js` and attached to the global scope.
-We then import `chosen-js` in the `application.js` bundle, which can attach itself to the global `jQuery` instance.
+When we import `chosen-js` in the `application.js` bundle, it attaches itself to the global `jQuery` instance we imported in `vendor.js`.
 When we then import `slick-carousel`, it subsequently imports `jQuery` again, which is represented by a separate "chunk" in Webpack.
-This new instance of `jQuery` clobbers the first in the global scope, to which we had attached `chosen`.
-Therefore, no `$.fn.chosen` function appears in the browser.
+This new instance of `jQuery` clobbers the original instance in the global.
+Since the original instance is the one to which the Chosen plugin attached itself, no `$.fn.chosen` function appears in the browser.

+Luckily, you don't have to resort to global variables just to use Chosen or most other packages that fail to employ the module loader pattern.
+In most cases, there's a loader (or plugin) for that!
+The Webpack documentation devotes an entire [guide to shimming modules](https://webpack.js.org/guides/shimming/) that's worth your time.
+For a specific example, [here's a post that describes how to integrate Chosen with Webpack using the imports-loader](http://reactkungfu.com/2015/10/integrating-jquery-chosen-with-webpack-using-imports-loader/).

+If you're not able to shim a module, you can always resort to the [`script-loader`](https://webpack.js.org/loaders/script-loader/), which will evaluate the module in the global context.
+The main takeaway here is you may have to roll up your sleeves and dig into the source of your dependencies to understand whether they'll work in the Webpack context and/or whether you'll need to integrate with a loader or plugin.

-Through this debuggins session, we came to learn a good lesson the hard way.
+Through our debugging sessions we came to learn a good lesson the hard way:

 > Importing a new Webpack dependency may have side effects you did not anticipate

-All this is a long way of saying that things work a lot differently in Webpack and it helps to have a visual model of what's happening inside the Webpack bundles.
+To avoid any misunderstanding about the affects of adding new dependencies to Wepback, it helps to have a visual model of the Webpack "chunks".
 The `webpack-bundle-analyzer` is a good place to start.

-### Extracting common chunks
+## Extracting common chunks

 Turns out, we can fix our "two jQuerys" problem with some additional Webpack configuration.
 We essentially have to instruct Webpack to pull jQuery only into one bundle.
 The same concept pretty much applies to any dependency in our two bundle setup.

 In our research, we found there are a few different ways of accomplishing this.
 Two promising strategies of note include use of community supported Webpack plugins.
 One of these is the [`DllPlugin`](https://webpack.js.org/plugins/dll-plugin/), which is a powerful way to split bundles and drastically improve build performance.
-It's also a bit more complex to setup in Webpack (though some have been successful).
-For ease of use, we decided to use the [CommonsChunkPlugin](https://webpack.js.org/plugins/commons-chunk-plugin/), which we configured to separate Webpack "chunks" into particular bundles.
+It's also a bit more complex to setup and requires an extra build step.

+We decided to use the [CommonsChunkPlugin](https://webpack.js.org/plugins/commons-chunk-plugin/) instead as this was bit easier to setup in Webpacker.
+(If you're interested in setting up the DllPlugin with Webpacker, [check out this thread on GitHub](https://github.com/rails/webpacker/issues/702)).

 To ensure jQuery and any other package from `node_modules` ends up in the `vendor.js` bundle only, we add something like this to our Webpack plugins configuration: